BearCleverProud/new_word_extraction/README.md

 You should install and run `elasticsearch` before run the `python` script.

-For MaxOS users, we recommend them to use `brew install elasticsearch`, and then type in `elasticsearch` in your command line, then this service will be deployed in your local machine.
+For MaxOS users, we recommend them to use `brew install elasticsearch`, and then type `elasticsearch` in your command line, then this service will be deployed in your local machine.

 First time run: You want to run `python dialog_bot.py --json_file [yourfile]` to create the model file, which takes a while.
 The model is the BERT representation of all the keywords.
-The format of Json file could be found in the file `crawlbaidupedia.py` at `line 51-55`
+The format of `json` file could be found in the file `crawlbaidupedia.py` at `line 51-55`

 Then: You will just run by `python dialog_bot.py --model_file [your model]` to interactively chat with the chatbot.